apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

             storage: 200Gi
 ```

 The above example shows how to add 200Gi storage to the FE service. `{storageClassName}` is the name of the StorageClass to be used.
 If it is not filled in, the default StorageClass of the cluster will be used.
-After configuring the storage information required by the FE service according to the above mode, update the configuration to [Compute-storage decoupled resources to be deployed](../install-quickstart.md#Install DorisDisaggregatedCluster).
+After configuring the storage information required by the FE service according to the above mode, update the configuration to [Storage and computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ## Customized configuration file

 In K8s deployment, you can use ConfigMap to mount customized configuration for the FE service to start the FE service.
-Assume that the following configuration is used to start the FE service:
+Assume that the FE service is started with the following configuration:

 ```yaml
 apiVersion: v1